 For student activity fee allocation, each organization is allowed one representative.
 The organizations are represented by their presidents who may cast a vote on each proposal.
 Pharmacy student groups may submit to the committee a request for allocations to support pharmacy-related projects.
-A quorum shall consist of eleven members.
-A minimum of twelve votes must be cast on all proposals or the proposal must be tabled.
+A quorum shall consist of the majority of student organizations.
 The Assistant Dean for Student Affairs will review all expenses before they are submitted to the university.

-STUDENT COLLEGE OF CLINICAL PHARMACY (SCCP) Faculty Advisors - Beth Phillips and Rebecca Stone
+STUDENT COLLEGE OF CLINICAL PHARMACY (SCCP)

+Faculty Advisors - Beth Phillips and Rebecca Stone

 The Student College of Clinical Pharmacy is a recognized student chapter of the American College of Clinical Pharmacy (ACCP).
-Our mission is to educate students about the opportunities of clinical pharmacy throughout their careers as student pharmacists and practitioners and to further develop their clinical skill set through leadership opportunities, clinical guest speakers representing various practice areas, community service, conferences, and clinical knowledge-based challenges.
+Our mission is to educate students about the opportunities of clinical pharmacy throughout their careers as student pharmacists and practitioners and to further develop their clinical skill set through leadership opportunities, clinical guest speakers representing various practice areas, community service, conferences, and clinical knowledgebased challenges.
 Meetings often include insight into clinical pharmacy topics, residencies, and research opportunities.
 SCCP provides students with an opportunity for publication with our biannual newsletter, Student Clinical Digest.
 This provides a great opportunity for students to research current topics in pharmacy and further develop their writing skills.
 SCCP also hosts the College of Pharmacy Research Day, which provides current PhD and Pharm.D. students and faculty with an opportunity to present their original research via poster sessions to members of the College.
-We hope to continue to host this research-focused event in the future and provide opportunities for students to gain further insight into the practice of clinical pharmacy.
+We hope to continue to host this research- focused event in the future and provide opportunities for students to gain further insight into the practice of clinical pharmacy.
 Membership is open to all students at the College of Pharmacy.

-STUDENT NATIONAL PHARMACEUTICAL ASSOCIATION (SNPhA) Faculty Advisors - Deborah Elder and Vivia Hill-Silcott
+STUDENT NATIONAL PHARMACEUTICAL ASSOCIATION (SNPhA)

+Faculty Advisors - Deborah Elder and Vivia Hill-Silcott